Abdulla-khan-0505/Data_Analyst_project/README.md

   - Payment Method, Ratings
   - Cancellation & Incomplete Ride Reasons

-The dataset was synthetically created using realistic assumptions for a month of rides in Bangalore.
+The dataset was synthetically created using realistic assumptions for a month of rides .

 ---